DaveedValencia/personal-site/README.md

 # daveedvalencia.com

-Personal website of **David Valencia** — focused on AI discoverability, LLM Visibility, and the evolution of schema-driven web understanding.
+Personal website of **David Valencia** — a writer and technologist exploring the philosophy of machine reasoning: how large language models simulate understanding, context, and insight.

 Hosted via **GitHub Pages** for full control over HTML, schema, and LLM-readiness.